maelh/radio-frequency-prototype-boards/README.md

 ## Derived work (KiCad, many PCB manufacturers)

 I faithfully redesigned the RF protoboard in KiCad, based on those measurements, to enable fabricating them with pretty much any PCB manufacturer.
-The manual conversion was necessary, since the original boards are made in ExpressPCB, which uses a format exclusive to this manufacturer, with no export/import options.
+The manual conversion was necessary, since the original boards are made for ExpressPCB, which uses a format exclusive to this manufacturer, with no export/import options.

 This resulted in two boards (out of the many variations I tried):